 Learn Chinese through stories for Elementary School

-Having used Betterchinese for elementary school students for three years as a public school teacher, I have heard numerous complaints about the website from colleagues, parents, and mostly from students.
+Having used BetterChinese for elementary school students for three years as a public school teacher, I have heard numerous complaints about the website from colleagues, parents, and especially from students.
 “I always forget my login information.”
 “Why can’t we use it on an iPad?”
-“The website is so passive and boring.”
+“The website is so static and boring.”
 “I can’t see the homework history.”
 “The navigation process is so confusing.”
-As a result, I decided to redesign the Betterchinese web for my students on an iPad medium to make it fun, intuitive, and engaging.
+As a result, I decided to redesign the BetterChinese web site for my students on an iPad medium to make it fun, intuitive, and engaging.

 Get to know the users – Survey and Personas

 Having been a teacher for four years, I am always confident that I know my kids very well.
-However, after I delivered the survey, it turned out that I didn’t get all answers right: Top 3 Frustrations in using BetterChinese:
+However after I delivered the survey, it turned out that I didn’t get all the answers right: Top 3 Frustrations in using BetterChinese:

 Top 5 Expectations for BetterChinese:

 It is true that “I am not the user” and “people don’t always use the product the way I imagined them to.”
 A designer should never assume users would do the same or think the same as him or herself.
-Expert’s view might help, but it could be biased, insufficient or misleading.
+An expert’s view might help, but it could be biased, insufficient, or misleading.
 I learned that correct UI decisions should be based on research and data.

-With this learning, I built my user’s persona based on lots of interviews and conversations I had with the students.
+With these learnings, I built my user’s persona based on lots of interviews and conversations I had with students.

 Assessing the current website

-To empathize users’ path and struggles, I started to assess the current website from a 1st grader’s perspective.
-I started from logging in, view this week’s homework, take a lesson, view previous homework, fill out a homework log, and log out.
+To empathize with users’ path and struggles, I started to assess the current website from a 1st grader’s perspective.
+I started from logging in, viewing this week’s homework, taking a lesson, viewing previous homework, filling out a homework log, and logging out.
 I took on a 6 year old’s lenses, and tried to carefully capture the possible obstacles.
 And they were recorded as below: